What Should You Pack for an Alaska Cruise?

 Foldable Clothes Hamper

-You might think a pop-up laundry hamper is a bit weird to include on the printable packing list for an Alaska cruise.
-Although it may be odd, it is so useful.
+You might think a pop-up laundry hamper is weird to include on the printable packing list for an Alaska cruise.
+Although it may be odd, it is so helpful.

 Cruise cabins are not very large.
 The suitcases slide under the bed, leaving no place to throw dirty clothes except the floor.